 |Choosing the right colour can make such a different to the atmosphere|

 Ease of cleaning, comfort for guests and ability to withstand wear and tear; care home furniture needs to meet higher criterion than items used domestically.
-When selecting items such as arm chairs you’ll need to consider breathability of fabric, how easy it will be to remove spills and other stains for infection control purposes and whether the fabric will withstand constant cleaning too.
-Lookout for stain resistant fabrics and designs that incorporate spaces for easy cleaning as well as mechanisms for helping individuals rise and lower themselves where needed.
+When selecting items such as armchairs you’ll need to consider breathability of the fabric, how easy it will be to remove spills and other stains for infection control purposes and whether the fabric will withstand constant cleaning too.
+Lookout for stain-resistant fabrics and designs that incorporate spaces for easy cleaning as well as mechanisms for helping individuals rise and lower themselves where needed.